College of Health and Human Sciences

-The Applied Exercise and Health major is a comprehensive and structured curriculum that supplies students with the knowledge and practical experience to become leading professionals in the field of health and fitness.
+The applied exercise and health major is a comprehensive and structured curriculum that supplies students with the knowledge and practical experience to become leading professionals in the field of health and fitness.
 It is a cooperative educational program housed in the Department of Health & Kinesiology with support from the Division of Intercollegiate Athletics, the Division of Recreational Sports and surrounding community organizations dedicated to promoting health and physical activity in all populations including children, adults and seniors.

-All students begin as Pre-Applied Exercise and Health majors; complete the first year of courses, including supervised, instructional work through the A.H.
-Ismail Center; and then must apply for selection to either the health exercise specialist concentration or sport performance concentration.
-The program is selective, with approximately 30-35 students advancing to their second year in the health exercise specialist concentration and 5-10 students advancing to their second year in the sport performance concentration to complete the remaining three years of the program.
-Students not selected work with their academic advisor to change to an alternative major.
+All students begin as pre-applied exercise and health majors; complete the first year of courses, including supervised practical work and then must apply for selection to either the health exercise specialist concentration or sport performance concentration.
+The program is selective, with approximately 30-35 students advancing to their second year in the health exercise specialist concentration and 10-15 students advancing to their second year in the sport performance concentration to complete the remaining three years of the program.
+Students not selected for either concentration work with their academic advisor to plan for an alternative major.